The litigation Process and Litigation Attorneys

 What you should expect from Your Attorney

 A litigation attorney should keep you informed of the progress of your case.
-Keep in mind that lawsuits can take months or even years to resolve.
-If your attorney bills hourly, you should receive an invoice that details everything they did for you or your company.
+If your attorney bills hourly, you should receive an invoice that details everything they did for you or your company on a regular basis.
 In general, your attorney should keep you in the loop, communicate settlement offers, and advise you of settlement or court options.
-You should be copied on pleadings and documents in your case and important communications between counsel should usually be sent to you.
+You should, in our opinion, generally be copied consistently on pleadings and documents in your case and important communications between counsel should usually be sent to you.
 Unless you advise otherwise, you should get the paperwork filed and received on your case and ask that the documents be sent to you regularly by email.
 Most lawyers today insist that their clients use email, unless they are unable to do so for a compelling reason.
 In those circumstances other arrangements should be made to keep the client or their designated representative informed.

 Small Business Issues